apollo

 FAQs

-Kefnir Capsule is used to treat bacterial infections of the urinary tract, bones and joints, heart, lungs, brain, chest, ears, skin or soft tissues.
+Kefnir Capsule is used to treat bacterial infections of the urinary tract, blood, bones and joints, heart, lungs, brain, chest, ears, skin or soft tissues.

 Country of origin